 Gauge price expectations as early as possible.
 Assuming I decide to proceed, I set a clear price expectation early on before investing a lot of time and money.
 If price expectations are unrealistic then don’t waste your time.

 You can make it as process driven as you wish but you also need to have reasonable judgement and self-awareness.
-If you have to cut costs, there are false economies like pastries and coffees which will only serve to demoralise everyone.
+If you have to cut costs, there are false economies like pastries and coffee subscriptions which will only serve to demoralise everyone.
 You also need to be self-aware and understand the people you’re talking to, what works for them and what doesn’t.
 And you unfortunately need to be unemotional about what’s required.

 Once things are on track (which specifically means revenue, revenue visibility and cash) I will then step back and maintain regular oversight a couple of times a month.
 It’s important to step leave the management team to get on with it once you are satisfied and confident that matters are on track.
 There is nothing worse than a constantly meddling chairman or major shareholder, which only achieves to undermine the management team.